WiIIiam278/HuskClaims/docs/Hooks.md

 | `%huskclaims_can_build%`                 | Whether the player can build in the claim they are standing in             | `true` or `false`                 |
 | `%huskclaims_can_open_containers%`       | Whether the player can open containers in the claim they are standing in   | `true` or `false`                 |
 | `%huskclaims_can_interact%`              | Whether the player can interact in the claim they are standing in          | `true` or `false`                 |

+## WorldGuard
+If WorldGuard is installed, HuskClaims will register a third party flag (`huskclaims-claim`), which when set to "Deny" in a WorldGuard region will prevent players from creating or resizing a claim over that region.

 ## Dynmap, Pl3xMap, BlueMap
 If one of the supported mapping plugins is installed, HuskClaims will add region markers for claims on your server map: